-We turned a spare bedroom of our house into a “cat room” for our 3 kitties right after we moved in.
-My original intention was to create a small environment with all their favorite things that were familiar to them to help them acclimatize to our new house after our move (since prior to this house the only home they had known was our rental house during our build so moving to this house was a big transition for them) and it was actually hugely helpful to them during that time.
+We turned a spare bedroom of our house into a “cat room” for our 3 big cats (the ones we had when we moved in) right after we moved in to create a small environment with all their favorite/familiar things to help them acclimatize to our new house after our move and it was hugely helpful to them during that time.

-The first day or so I kept them only in here to allow them to get familiar with the sounds and smells of this new house, then every day after that I’d let them out a couple hours, increasing the time each day to strengthen their familiarity with the new house while giving them the confidence of having a safe familiar space to return to (which they often did) if they weren’t sure what to think of the new place.
-After a week or so they were fully acclimatized to the new house and very happily adjusted.
+The first day or so after we moved here, I kept them only in this room to allow them to get familiar with the sounds and smells of this new house, then every day after that I’d let them out a couple hours with supervision, increasing the time each day to strengthen their familiarity with the new house while giving them the confidence of having a safe familiar space to return to (which they often did) if they weren’t sure what to think of the new place.
+After a week they were fully acclimatized and adjusted to the new house.

-But I kept this room fully set up with all their favorite things and I still put them here at night to sleep because a) they feel safe and happy here, and b) I also know they won’t go suddenly get a case of the zoomies and damage anything while I’m sleeping.
-They actually love it and something I started doing every night when I put them “to bed” was always give them their can of soft food at the same time so they love the routine of going to bed and it’s definitely always a positive experience.
+But even after they were acclimatized to our house, I kept this room set up with all their favorite things and I still put them here both at night to sleep and if we go out because a) they feel safe and happy here, and b) I also know they won’t damage anything while I’m sleeping/elsewhere.
+They actually love it and something I started doing every time I put them in the room was always give them some soft food at the same time so they love the routine of going to the room and it’s definitely always a positive experience.

 NOTE: I did not “decorate” this room — actually, the cats decorated it in a sense because they chose all the things inside it.
 So I didn’t try to make it look pretty, I just kept it full of all the things they love most.

 I have the same style litter box everywhere in our house.
 This is the one I use: white version: Amazon | dark grey version: Amazon | pearl version: Amazon.
 We love this litter box style because it’s small, minimal and simple, domed to contain litter spray, and the top lifts off so they’re very easy to clean.